Create your own internship!

 - Can I use a private internship placement provider to plan my internship?
 No. Internships that are organized through a private internship placement provider based in the US will not be considered for Streicker International Fellowship Program funding.

-Another approach to designing your own internship is to tap into social networks you have at your disposal.
+- Another approach to designing your own internship is to tap into social networks you have at your disposal.
 Princeton faculty and alumni are generally very open to meeting with undergraduates to discuss their interests and help connect them to individuals or organizations they know.
-Before approaching faculty or alumni, be sure to have put some thought into what types of issues you are interested in exploring and/or on what geographic area you would like to focus.
-Regardless of how you find a potential host organization, it is important to properly vet it using the criteria described above.

 -